Skiing and Snowboarding in Romania 2024-2025

 Poiana Brașov

 As Romania’s most popular and largest ski resort, Poiana Brașov is located in the Southern Carpathians, near the historic city of Brașov.
-The highest peak of the Postavaru mountains often doesn't get enough snow, but there is always a plentitude of artificial snow.
+The highest peak of the Postavaru mountains doesn't often get enough snow, but there is always a plentitude of artificial snow.
 With modern infrastructure, it offers 15 miles (24 km) of slopes suitable for all levels.
 Poiana Brașov’s top runs include the long, challenging Lupului black run for advanced skiers and the scenic Drumul Roșu, a beginner-friendly slope that stretches over three miles (5 km).
 The ski season typically starts in mid-December and lasts until late March.

 Expenses